 The band moderates the up-tempo flows with the touching ballad "Lullaby For A Dreamer," featuring Wolff's perky voicings and the leader's reverse engineering processes.
 Then the pianist ups the ante via an exploratory extended solo on the mid-tempo "Nectarine."
 And while Hertzog doesn't reinvent the wheel amid a few works that lack memorable themes, he brings laudable chops and a buoyant musical gait to the forefront.
 It would seem that the best is yet to come from this mega-talented guitarist.

-Personnel: Jake Hertzog: guitar; Harvie S: acoustic bass, electric bass; Victor Jones: drums; Michael Wolff: piano (2, 4, 6).
+Personnel: Jake Hertzog: guitar; Michael Wolff: piano; Harvie S.: electric and acoustic bass; Victor Jones: drums.